benammarrouaa/punk-api-frontend/punk-api-frontend-main/README.md

 - jest
 # use sandbox :
 I had a problem on my professional pc so I had to create the code online via sandbox and linked it to github

+# time:

+I spent between 4 and 5 HOURS FOR the realization

 ## Available Scripts

 In the project directory, you can run: